F A Q

 Mold testing should be done after a flood or a leak, especially when it has not been cleaned up or dried within a few days.
 You want to determine the level of contamination in the home prior to calling a remediation contractor.

-When you smell a musty odour, and you cannot figure out where it is coming from, then a test would make sense, to confirm or rule out possible mold contamination.
+When you smell a musty odour, and you cannot figure out where it is coming from, then mold testing might make sense to confirm or rule out mold contamination.

 If you are experiencing mold related allergies (flu like symptoms, itchy eyes, runny nose, skin irritations, rashes etc.) then sampling for mold is a good idea.
 For a detailed understanding of mold sampling, take a look at this article.